 I like to give the eggs a good whisk before adding the rest of the ingredients – it helps them distribute well throughout the batter.
 Don’t you hate clumps of egg white on the edges of French toast?
 Me too!
 So whisk whisk whisk.

-You can arrange the French toast on a platter or individual plates and sift a little powdered sugar over the top, or just serve as is.
+You can arrange on a platter or individual plates and sift a little powdered sugar over the top, or just serve as is.
 Pass with butter, drizzle with maple syrup, and you’re good to go.
-French toast is also awesome with lots of fresh fruit, or different flavored syrups – the possibilities are endless.
+It’s also awesome with lots of fresh fruit, or different flavored syrups (this raspberry syrup looks amazing, or how about this blueberry sauce?) – the possibilities are endless.

 How To Make French Toast